-In fact, they even justify it with numbers: the more you send, the more chances someone has at taking action.
+In fact, they even justify it with numbers: the more email you send, the more chances someone has at taking action.
 Sad, but true.

-What's also true that users get tired of the same marketing messages constantly being pushed their way.
+What's also true is that users get tired of the same marketing messages constantly being pushed their way.
 Your content soon becomes a commodity and thus noise in their inbox.

-As an example, Smart Insights described that when fashion e-retailer Net-a-Porter.com reduced the number of emails it sent to customers from 10 per week to 2, and using marketing automation to send more relevant emails, conversion rate actually increased.
+As an example, Smart Insights described that when fashion e-retailer Net-a-Porter.com reduced the number of emails it sent to customers from 10 per week to 2, and using marketing automation to send more relevant emails, the conversion rate actually increased.